Conserved Quantities in Expanding G\"odel Cosmology: Expanding G o del (EG) spacetime

 From the definition of the stress-energy-momentum tensor, \eq{Tmunu_up}, we find that for pressureless dust the only non-zero component is, $T^{0 0} = \rho$.
 For later convenience we define the Hubble parameter and one equivalent parameter for our $X$ scale factor such that,

 where the ``dot'' denotes the derivative with respect to coordinate time $t$.

 In order to construct the Einstein equations we must first find the connections, zero and non-zero, denoted by the Christoffel symbols below.
 In ~\cite{REFEG} it seems that gauge selections have been made to yield a remarkably small number of non-zero connections - seven including duplicates.
 Here we make no initial gauge choices choosing to leave our expressions fully general, only later fixing gauges when dealing with perturbations in order to find gauge invariant conserved quantities.
-As such we find,

-with the remaining thirty-eight connections all being zero.
-Here the ``prime'' denotes the derivative with respect to the spatial coordinate $x$. \\
+As such we find twenty-six non-zero connections as shown in Appendix \ref{Connections}, with the remaining thirty-eight connections all being zero.
+Here a ``prime'' denotes the derivative with respect to the spatial coordinate $x$. \\

 In order to derive the Einstein equations we must first construct the components of the Ricci Tensor, $R_{\mu \nu}$, and then the Ricci Scaler, $R$.
 These may be found in Appendix \ref{RicciTensorCompenents} and Appendix \ref{RicciScalarSec} respectively. \\